cnobach/zoni-server/README.md

 This project is licensed under the terms you choose (e.g., MIT).
 If no license is specified, consider adding one for open-source contributions or clarify that it’s a private project.

-© 2025 [Your Name or Company].
+© 2025 Zoni Girls, LLC.
 All rights reserved.